topdata-software-gmbh/topdata-webservice-connector-sw6/README.md

 - API Key
 - API Salt

+#### Demo Credentials

+If you want to test the plugin with demo credentials, you can use the following:

+- API User-ID: 6
+- API Key: nTI9kbsniVWT13Ns
+- API Salt: oateouq974fpby5t6ldf8glzo85mr9t6aebozrox

+#### Testing the connection
 After saving credentials you can test connection, just select TopData Plugins menu item in main menu and press "Test" button in TopData Connector block.

 ---